 Jennifer Lawless Jennifer L. Lawless is the Leone Reaves and George W. Spicer Professor of Politics and professor of public policy at the University of Virginia and at the Batten School.
 Lawless is also a Senior Fellow at UVA's Miller Center.
 Her research focuses on political ambition, campaigns and elections, and media and politics.
 Read full bio

-Craig Volden Craig Volden is a professor of public policy and politics, with appointments in the Frank Batten School of Leadership and Public Policy and the Woodrow Wilson Department of Politics.
-Volden is also the Co-Director of the Center for Effective Lawmaking.
-He studies legislative politics and the interaction among political institutions, including within American federalism.
+Craig Volden Craig Volden is a professor of public policy and politics at the University of Virginia, with appointments in the Frank Batten School of Leadership and Public Policy and the Department of Politics.
+He studies the politics of public policy, with a focus on what policy choices arise within legislative institutions and within American federalism.
+He is founder and co-director of the Center for Effective Lawmaking.
 Read full bio

 The Visible Hand: Race and Online Market Outcomes Research We examine the effect of race on market outcomes by selling iPods through local online classified advertisements throughout the United States.
 Each ad features a photograph including a dark- or light-skinned hand, or one with a wrist tattoo.